tinkertanker/pxt-alphanumeric-ht16k33/README.md

 2. Show String
 This block will receive a string and display it on the Alphanumeric Display.
 If string has 4 or less characters, it will just display it without scrolling.
 If not, it will scroll with an interval of 250ms between shifts.
-(Interval can be changed)
+(Interval can be changed in JavaScript)

 3. Show number
 This block will receive an integer and display it on the Alphanumeric Display.